 The A60/OMG gaming headset from Sades is definitely one of the best value for money deals out there.
 It does everything very well and won’t break your budget.

 It is not the best one out there, but we feel that it is the kind of headset that would make almost any gamer happy.
-Simply because it does not have any real downsides.
+Just because it does not have any real downsides.
 It is the ideal plug-and-play gaming headset, and at the end of the day, that is what the average gamer wants.

 - Adjustable microphone